Supporting Students Amid the COVID-19 Situation

 Residential students who did not return to live on campus after spring break will receive pro-rated refunds for room and board expenses (including meals) effective Sunday, March 15.
-Prorated refunds will first be applied to any outstanding charges owed to the College.
-The College anticipates that refunds will be paid prior to the end of April.
+Prorated refunds will first be applied to any outstanding charges owed to the University.

 According to Barnes & Noble, many publishers have made digital copies of textbooks available to students at no charge for the remainder of the semester.
 View a list of publishers that have made their textbooks available to students for free until May 25, 2020.

 If the textbook you are searching for is not on the list, you may purchase one from the Bookstore and receive free shipping.